 - Identify and access providers and rehabilitation-oriented care

-Students interested in working regularly with a College Coach are encouraged to visit with the College Mental Health Programs director, Courtney Joly-Lowdermilk, to review the coaching model and discuss personal, educational, and wellness interests and goals.
-Applicants may also be invited to attend subsequent interviews with other NITEO staff.
+Students interested in working regularly with a College Coach are encouraged to visit with the College Mental Health Education Program Directors, Chelsea Cobb, and Paul Cherchia to review the coaching model and discuss personal, educational, and wellness interests and goals.
+Applicants may also be invited to attend subsequent interviews with other CMHEP staff.

 Formal acceptance letters, along with information to submit a deposit to secure the opportunity to work with a coach, are provided to students invited to join the program.
 Candidates who are not accepted are referred to other resources and programming that might better meet their current needs.